-All students will be expected to adhere to the school uniform.
-We recommend at least two complete sets of uniform per child.
-Parents are expected to purchase the school uniform/attire prior to student attending school from our designated uniform store. (see below details)
+All students are required to comply with the school uniform policy.
+We recommend that each child has a minimum of two complete sets of uniforms.
+Parents are responsible for purchasing the school uniform from our designated uniform store before their child begins attending school (details provided below).